edwinciw/Google-Merchandise-Traffic-Analysis/README.md

 # Customer Journey Analysis Using Markov Chain Attribution

-Understanding how customers navigate to an e-commerce website helps identify the most effective traffic sources and optimize profitability.
-This repository demonstrates an analysis of website traffic using Markov Chain Attribution to evaluate the impact of various acquisition channels, such as direct visits, paid search, and display ads.
+Understanding how customers navigate an e-commerce website is crucial for identifying the most effective traffic sources and optimizing profitability.
+This repository applies Markov Chain Attribution to analyze website traffic, evaluating the impact of various acquisition channels such as direct visits, paid search, and display ads.

-By analyzing the sequence of visitor interactions, this approach uncovers the association between traffic sources and their influence on conversion rates.
+By examining visitor interaction sequences, this approach uncovers how different traffic sources contribute to conversions, providing actionable insights into customer behavior.

-Repository Contents:
+**Repository Contents**:

 - 'Data Extraction.ipynb': Extracts public data on Google Cloud.
-- 'Multi-touch Attritbution.ipynb': Analysis on customers' (visitors') journey on the E-commerce's website.
+- 'Multi-touch Attritbution.ipynb': Analysis on customers' (visitors') journey on the e-commerce's website.
-- 'Source Performance over Time.ipynb': Analysis and revenue forecast on the assess sources of the website (e.g. Google, Facebook, etc.).
+- 'Source Performance over Time.ipynb':  Evaluates traffic source performance and forecasts revenue trends.
-- 'agg_data.zip': The zip file that contains all the extracted datasets from 'Data Extraction.ipynb'.
+- 'agg_data.zip': Contains all extracted datasets from Data Extraction.ipynb.

-This analysis provides valuable insights into customer behavior, helping businesses allocate marketing resources more effectively.
+This analysis helps businesses allocate marketing resources more effectively by understanding the influence of different acquisition channels on conversion rates.